MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/copilot-chat-customer-service-data.md

 ---
-title: FAQ for chat with Customer Service data on Microsoft 365 Copilot (preview)
+title: FAQ for chat with Customer Service data in Microsoft 365 Copilot (preview)
-description: Discover how to use Microsoft 365 Copilot to chat with Customer Service data and ask questions in natural language. ms.date: 03/22/2024 ms.custom:
+description: Discover how to use Copilot for Microsoft 365 to chat with Customer Service data and ask questions in natural language. ms.date: 03/22/2024 ms.custom:
   - bap-template